How does one determine whether they need professional help or not when it comes to self-abuse?

 Some people have gotten better with self-help.
 This means that they stopped injuring on their own.
 It doesn't necessarily mean that they have resolved the issues that underlie the behavior.
 Sometimes these people are at risk for switching to another coping strategy such as drugs, alcohol or an eating disorder.

 S.A.F.E.
-ALTERNATIVES® opened its doors in 1985.
-That's over 25 years ago.
+ALTERNATIVES® opened its doors in 1986.
+That's well over 25 years ago.
 Yet there are still relatively few therapists in the U.S. who know how to treat it.
 Why is that?

 Self-injury used to be an obscure psychiatric symptom.
 Most therapists didn't ever think they would be treating clients who engaged in these behaviors.
 The escalation of these behaviors has been so rapid that school, hospital, criminal justice, and mental health professionals have been caught off guard without the appropriate resources.